 I have purchased this sauce a couple of times and I’ve been fortunate enough to not receive a broken jar even once.
 It’s one of the cheapest alfredo sauces around and taste-wise, it’s well above average.

 If you are short on money and don’t care about the culinary opinions of Italian grandmas, you should definitely go for it.
-To make the sauce taste better, I’d suggest adding some grated parmesan cheese (or any cheese you’ve got), some minced garlic, some pepper, and cajun seasoning into the sauce.
+To make the sauce taste better, I’d suggest adding some grated parmesan cheese (or any cheese you’ve got), some minced garlic, some pepper, and cajun seasoning to the sauce.

 On a non-stick skillet, give the mixture a gentle simmer before adding your pasta.
 Don’t forget to finish off with crushed pepper and some more grated cheese.
 You can also use this sauce in a dish where the taste of the sauce won’t have to prominently stand out.